whbboyd/gl-demo/heightmap-notes.md

 Within bounds, floor this and we won't be more than one vertex off.
 (Need to deal with the parity offset on x, I think that's the biggest error.)
 Out of bounds…?
 We can detect this, so we could just ignore it, or set a default floor.

+## Going from reference vertex to triangle

+The reference vertex is on the row above us and physically to the left.

+The other vertices are either

+	1. below and to the left and right, or
+	2. above to the right and below
+	3. OR the reference vertex is not actually  part of the triangle we're standing on.

+	0-----1
+	 \   / \
+	  \ /*  \
+	   2-----3

+The above point has reference vertex 0 (above and to the left) but is in triangle (1, 2, 3).

+Consider the following diagram for case references

+	   A-----B
+	  /|\ 2 /|\
+	 / |1\ /3| \
+	C--k--D--l--E

+A is the reference vertex for all points in rectangle ABlk.

+### Case 1:

+Vertices are ADC.

+We can distinguish because the point is below line AD.

+### Case 2:

+Vertices are ABD.

+We can distinguish because the point is above line AD and line BD.

+### Case 3:

+Vertices are BDE.

+We can distinguish because the point is below line BD.

+## Getting height at a given point

+We have three vertices and want to interpolate height between them.

+Is this as simple as a weighted average based on distance?
+(Not in general, because outside the boundaries of the triangle, this fails quite badly.)